DalinaLeila/covid19-meter/README.md

-COVID 19 METER - Kepp track of all cases
+COVID 19 METER - Keep track of all cases